 Spur Ranch continues to emphasize performance in their production of registered Angus bulls for the commercial cattle industry.
 Spur Ranch produced the first Angus bull to gain more than six pounds per day at OBI.
 Spur Ranch has produced the high-indexing Angus bull in at least one OBI test group, including their herd sire, Spur Travel Master, who achieved an adjusted weaning weight of 785 pounds and an adjusted yearling weight of 1,524 with a birth weight of only 75 pounds.

-Jot Hartley was elected to the Board of Directors of the American Angus Association and also serves on the Board of Directors of Oklahoma Beef Incorporated.
 The Hartley family and Spur Ranch genetics have been instrumental in the development of the cattle industry in Oklahoma and the United States.